sneakysneak/docs/pages/marketplaces/handling-callback.md

 #### JavaScript postMessage

-If the Marketplace was opened in a popup, you can use JavaScript to send the result of the installation back to your application.
-This example displays a message to the user with a close button.
-When the user clicks the button, the result is sent using a JavaScript **postMessage** and the popup window is closed.
+If the Marketplace was opened in a popup, you can use JavaScript to send the "result" of the installation back to your application.
+If a popup wasn't used, then the **result** object is available straightaway.
+The example below displays a message to the user with a close button.
+When the user clicks the button, the **result** object is sent using a JavaScript **postMessage** and the popup window is closed.

 ```html
     <h1>Congrats - you're connected!</h1>